Azure/bicep-registry-modules/avm/ptn/maintenance/azure-update-manager/README.md

-# Azure Update Manager
+# update-manager-configuration `[Maintenance/AzureUpdateManager]`

-This module deploys multiple maintenance windows for Azure update manager and assigns them to existing VMs dynamically using tags.
+This module creates multiple maintenance windows for Azure update manager and assigns them to existing VMs dynamically using tags .

 ## Navigation